 Land transaction tax, as the name suggests, does not affect all share sales and only applies to transactions where shares are to be acquired which confer specific rights of use and occupation of a residential unit.

-Where money is borrowed and secured against either residential or commercial property, stamp duty or land transaction tax is payable over the when the security is registered (in the case of property) or taken (in the case of shares.
-The tax will be payable at 0.5% of the amount of the loan being secured.
+Where money is borrowed and secured against either residential or commercial property, stamp duty or land transaction tax is payable when the security is registered (in the case of property) or taken (in the case of shares).

 Goods and Services Tax

-Goods and Services Tax (GST) works in a broadly similar way to the value added tax imposed in the UK.
+Goods and Services Tax ("GST") works in a broadly similar way to the value added tax imposed in the UK.
 GST's current rate is 5% and is payable on any chargeable "supply".
 For the purposes of the GST regime, a "supply" includes the sale of property and the provision of premises for occupation purposes.
-Therefore GST may (depending on a number of factors) be payable by the buyer on the purchase price in freehold, flying freehold and leasehold property and payable by the tenant on rent.
+Therefore, GST (depending on a number of factors) may be payable by the buyer on the purchase price in freehold, flying freehold and leasehold property and payable by the tenant on rent.

-Whilst GST may, technically, be chargeable on residential property it is generally levied at 0% meaning that no GST is paid.
+Whilst GST may, technically, be chargeable on residential property, it is generally levied at 0%, meaning that no GST is paid.
 There are limited exceptions to this rule, such as the sale of guest or lodging houses.

 Commercial transactions are subject to GST at the current rate of 5%, where applicable.
 It is the responsibility of the seller (or in the case of commercial rent, the landlord) to account for the GST and recover it from the buyer (or tenant).